 - Recall that a computer daemon is a program that runs as a background process (and not, for example, a program that is run by an interactive user). - In order to use Docker on a machine, that machine must have the Docker engine (or the Docker daemon) installed and running.
 Do not assume that, by default, this daemon is already installed. - Is it installed on your VM?
-How can you check? - If it is not installed, install it yourself: ubuntu@VM1:~\$ sudo yum install docker-ce docker-ce-cli containerd.io - Check that Docker is properly installed now, with this command: ubuntu@VM1:~\$ docker --version
+How can you check? - If it is not installed, install it yourself:

+ubuntu@VM1:~\$ sudo yum install docker-ce docker-ce-cli containerd.io with this command: ubuntu@VM1:~\$ docker --version